 Mittens (yep, the type you probably wore as a kid!) are the warmest type of glove.
-Fingers generate more heat when not separated so it really can make a difference.
+Fingers lose less heat when not separated so it really can make a difference.
 The warmest kind of mitten, as you may expect, are those that are insulated with down.

 When dexterity is needed, regular gloves (with separated fingers) is the way to go.
 Ski gloves are built to be worn in the most extreme of conditions, for hours at a time.